mm80843/T3.5/docs/Benef/PBN__Benef_1138.md

 # __Protection of rights and well-being__

-## Name of the Benefit

-Access to reliable information and support can empower individuals with disabilities to adopt preventive strategies and protect their rights during the pandemic.

 ## Description of Benefits pertaining to Beneficiaries

 * [Private investors investing in accessibility and support for persons with disabilities can benefit from improved inclusivity, reduced social inequality, and potential economic growth through promoting diversity and equal opportunities.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_1271.md)